sfarrens/make-tutorial/make-part3/readme.md

 - `src/io.hpp`: The corresponding header file.
 - `src/listheader.cpp`: A script that reads the header of a given FITS file.

-## Makefile

-### Example
+## Example

-For the first example we will look at the file `makefile`.
+For this example we will look at the file `makefile`.

-For this example we look at a case where our code depends on an external library.
+We start by looking at a case where our code depends on an external library.
 A common library for coding projects that use astrophysical data is [CFITSIO](https://heasarc.gsfc.nasa.gov/fitsio/).

 Note to run this example you will need to have CFITSIO installed.
 If you are running macOS this can be easily done using [Homebrew](https://brew.sh/).